SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 Realize that *verify/assertText* is the *most specific test*.
 This can fail if either the HTML element (tag) OR the text is not what your test is expecting.
 Sometimes, for instance if HTML changes frequently by your programmers, *verifyTextPresent* makes more sense.
 It can check for the content, but will pass the test when the programmers change the HTML used to present that text.
-Alternatively,  perhaps your web-designers are frequently changing the page and you don't want your test to fail everytime they do this because the changes themeselves are expected periodically.
+Alternatively,  perhaps your web-designers are frequently changing the page and you don't want your test to fail every time they do this because the changes themselves are expected periodically.
 However, assume you still need to check that
 *something* is on the page, say a paragraph, or heading text, or an image.
 In this case you can use *verify/assertElementPresent*.
-It will ensure that a particular type of element exists (and if using Xpath can ensure it exists relative to other objects within the page).
+It will ensure that a particular type of element exists (and if using XPath can ensure it exists relative to other objects within the page).
 But you don't care what the content is, that is, a specific image file, or specific text.
 You only care that some type of image exists.

 Getting a feel for these types of decisions will come with time and a little experience.
 They are easy concepts, and easy to change in your test, but they do depend do depend on the requirements of your AUT.
 For some projects the requirements are clear and therefore your tests will be clear.
 For others, not so much, and you will have to give it your best guess.
 The purpose of this subsection is to help you anticipate your needs so you can make these decisions more efficiently.